Applications for the 2025 Student Ranger Program are open on the current B.C. government job postings webpage until Monday, January 13, 2025.

 Crew locations

 Crews will be recruited, hired, and employed by BC Parks province-wide.
-Locations for crews during the 2024 season included:
+The 2025 crew locations are:

 - Fort St. John